The student dashboard is the main ‘home’ area that you use to navigate Codio. This is what it looks like:

 Codio has a built in dyslexia support feature.
 If you have students who would prefer to view their screen in dyslexia support mode they should do the following:

 From the menu at the top right of the screen, select the setting icon (the gear icon), then Theme, then select the Dyslexic option.

-If you have forgotten your password, you should use the lost password link on the log-in page to reset your password automatically via email.
+If you have forgotten your password, you should use the lost password link on the log-in page or enter your email in the reset password area (see image below) to reset your password automatically via email.
 If you do not have access to the email address you used in creating your Codio account, contact your teachers who can reset the password for you.

 If you wish to change your password (you should also do this if you forgot your password and/or it was reset by your teacher) follow these steps:

 - Click on your name and profile picture (bottom left of screen)

 - From the options along the top of the page, choose Account

 - About halfway down the Account page is the Change Password area.
 The student should enter their existing password and the new password, and then click Update password.

 Three attempts are allowed before your account will be temporarily suspended.
 You can try again in 15 minutes

 To see your content running, you need to Play it.
 If the content does not automatically start or if you have closed it, go to Tools->Guide->Play menu option or click the Start Guide icon in the file tree: